deadlydog/Blazor.Issue.CssIsolation/ReadMe.md

 That alone is not enough to fix the issue though.
 We must also wrap the child control in an HTML element, such as a `<div>`, to get the generated CSS scope attribute.
-So we much change the HTML in the [Index.razor](/src/Blazor.Issue.CssIsolation/Pages/Index.razor) file to:
+So we must change the HTML in the [Index.razor](/src/Blazor.Issue.CssIsolation/Pages/Index.razor) file to:

 ```html
 <div>